kanchan999/Engineering-Mathematics---I/README.md

-Lecture notes and question banks for Engineering Mathematics – I (CSE-1001), BTech 1st Year, IIIT Bhopal.
+This repository contains open course materials for Engineering Mathematics – I (CSE-1001), BTech 1st Year at the Indian Institute of Information Technology, Bhopal.

+Dr. Kanchan Rajwar, Department of Mathematics, IIIT Bhopal